 Check the Only list flattened tables option to ensure that only this XLST result will be returned.

 We have added a tool to generate the above documents, so you don’t have to work with files.
-This tool is an simple drag and drop operation, you only need a json/xml snippet of the file structure you connect to.
+This tool is a simple drag-and-drop operation, you only need a JSON/XML snippet of the file structure you connect to.

 Dynamic values